aphp/edsnlp/docs/user-guide/dates.md

 ## Authors and citation

-The `dates` pipeline was developed at the Data and Innovation unit, IT department, AP-HP.
+The `eds.dates` pipeline was developed at the Data and Innovation unit, IT department, AP-HP.